norswap/autumn/doc/A5-creating-an-ast.md

 - [`rule#or_push_null()`]
 - [`rule#as_bool()`]

-`rule#as_val` pushes its parameter on the stack if the parser succeeds. `rule#as_list` takes the array of matched items and turns it into a list with the given parameter type.
+`rule#as_val` pushes its argument on the stack if the parser succeeds. `rule#as_list` takes the array of collected items and turns it into a list with the given parameter type.
 The JSON grammar has examples of both these combinators (in rules `value` and `array`).

-`rule#or_push_null` pushes null on the stack if the underlying parser fails, or leaves the stack untouched otherwise.
+`rule#or_push_null` pushes null on the stack if the underlying parser fails, or leaves the stack untouched otherwise (typically because the underlying parser will push something if it succeeds).
 Finally, `rule#as_bool` pushes `true` or `false` on the stack depending on whether the underlying parser succeeds or fails (respectively).
 Both of these parsers always succeeds.

 Note that of all these only `rule#as_list` takes options, as it is the only case where it makes sense to customize the behaviour.